matrix-org/synapse/docs/admin_api/rooms.md

 * `from` - Offset in the returned list.
 Defaults to `0`.
 * `limit` - Maximum amount of rooms to return.
 Defaults to `100`.
 * `order_by` - The method in which to sort the returned list of rooms.
 Valid values are:
-  - `"alphabetical"` - Rooms are ordered alphabetically by room name.
+  - `alphabetical` - Rooms are ordered alphabetically by room name.
 This is the default.
-  - `"size"` - Rooms are ordered by the number of members.
+  - `size` - Rooms are ordered by the number of members.
 Largest to smallest.
 * `dir` - Direction of room order.
-Either `"f"` for forwards or `b` for backwards.
+Either `f` for forwards or `b` for backwards.
 Setting this value to `b` will reverse the above sort order.
 Defaults to `f`.
 * `search_term` - Filter rooms by their room name.
 Search term can be contained in any part of the room name.
 Defaults to no filtering.